adamvarga/AV_Productimport/README.md

 -------------------------
 1. Install the extension via GitHub, and deploy with modman.
 2. Clear the cache, logout from the admin panel and then login again.
-3. Uplod CSV File at System -> Configuration -> CSV DATA CONFIG -> Upload.
+3. Uplod CSV File at System -> Configuration -> CSV DATA CONFIG -> Upload / Report to.

 Uninstallation
 --------------